bufbuild/protoplugin/README.md

 plugins is a powerful way to make Protobuf even more useful, but to do so, we all have to write the same boilerplate scaffolding over and over again.
-Additionally, you want to make sure that you have a [`CodeGeneratorRequest`](https://github.com/protocolbuffers/protobuf/blob/main/src/google/protobuf/compiler/plugin.proto) that had sensibile validations applied to it, and that you produce a valid [CodeGeneratorResponse](https://github.com/protocolbuffers/protobuf/blob/main/src/google/protobuf/compiler/plugin.proto).
+Additionally, you want to make sure that you have a [`CodeGeneratorRequest`](https://github.com/protocolbuffers/protobuf/blob/main/src/google/protobuf/compiler/plugin.proto) that had sensible validations applied to it, and that you produce a valid [CodeGeneratorResponse](https://github.com/protocolbuffers/protobuf/blob/main/src/google/protobuf/compiler/plugin.proto).
 It's really easy to produce a `CodeGeneratorResponse` that `protoc` or [buf](https://github.com/bufbuild/buf) will happily consume, but is actually invalid and will result in unexpected generated code.

-`protoplugin` takes care of all of this for you, and nothing more. `protoplugin` makes authoring `protoc` plugins in Golang super-simple. `protoplugin` will:
+`protoplugin` takes care of all of this for you, and nothing more. `protoplugin` makes authoring `protoc` plugins in Go super-simple. `protoplugin` will:

-- Deal with all of the boilerplate of consuming `CodeGeneratorRequests` and `CodeGeneratorResponses` for you, providing you with a simple [Handler](https://pkg.go.dev/github.com/bufbuild/protoplugin#Handler) interface to implement.
+- Deal with all the boilerplate of consuming `CodeGeneratorRequests` and `CodeGeneratorResponses` for you, providing you with a simple [Handler](https://pkg.go.dev/github.com/bufbuild/protoplugin#Handler) interface to implement.
 - Validate that the `CodeGeneratorRequest` consumed matches basic expectations.